opentestingapi/hugo/content/Tooling/RefImpl.md

 <a href="https://github.com/opentestingapi/impl_java#pipeline-integration--bulk-execution">https://github.com/opentestingapi/impl_java#pipeline-integration--bulk-execution</a>

+#### Preventing the locking of credentials
+We have introduced a cache to stop repeating execution of wrong credentials.
+It can be disabled using the feature toggle in the properties.
+Locked credentials could be simply unlocked by re-uploading the test case.

 #### Templating
 Templating is not really a feature of the reference implementation, but here you can find a way to do it easily with the Linux shell.
 For example, Connect information of the different stages can be managed and reused externally.